timescale/pgvectorscale/README.md

 ## Get involved

-The pgvectorscale project is still in it's early stage.
-Now is a great time to help shape the directin of this project; we are currently deciding our priorities and what to implement.
+pgvectorscale is still at an early stage.
+Now is a great time to help shape the direction of this project; we are currently deciding priorities.
 Have a look at the list of features we're thinking of working on.
-Feel free to comment, expand the list, or hop on the Discussions forum for more in-depth discussions.
+Feel free to comment, expand the list, or hop on the Discussions forum.

 ## About Timescale

+Timescale Cloud is a high-performance developer focused cloud that provides PostgreSQL services enhanced with our blazing fast vector search.
+Timescale services are built with TimescaleDB and Timescale PostgreSQL extensions, like this one.
+Timescale Cloud provides high availability, streaming backups, upgrades over time, roles and permissions, and security.

 TimescaleDB is a distributed time-series database built on PostgreSQL that scales to over 10 million of metrics per second, supports native compression, handles high cardinality, and offers native time-series capabilities, such as data retention policies, continuous aggregate views, downsampling, data gap-filling and interpolation.

-TimescaleDB also supports full SQL, a variety of data types (numerics, text, arrays, JSON, booleans), and ACID semantics.
-Operationally mature capabilities include high availability, streaming backups, upgrades over time, roles and permissions, and security.
+TimescaleDB supports full SQL, a variety of data types, and ACID semantics.

-TimescaleDB has a large and active user community (tens of millions of downloads, hundreds of thousands of active deployments, Slack channels with thousands of members).

 [pgvector]: https://github.com/pgvector/pgvector/blob/master/README.md